 Besides the Tigers, you also see North Sulawesi Babirusa, Wreathed Hornbill, Rhinoceros Hornbill, Asian Small-clawed Otter, etc.

 Play Park is 2.5 acres of children’s area just past the Range of the Jaguar and the Wildlife Carousel.

-Kids can find their way through two mazes and then climb, jump, and get wet in the Splash Ground.
+Kids can find their way through two mazes, climb, jump, and get wet in the Splash Ground.

-They can also imitate the squirrel monkeys by climbing on vines right in front of the animals.
+They can imitate the squirrel monkeys by climbing on vines before the animals.

-The Tree House, Rock Wall, Forest Play area, Penguins tunnel window are some of the other kids’ favorites in the Play Park.
+The Tree House, Rock Wall, Forest Play area, and Penguins tunnel window are other kids’ favorites in the Play Park.

 Kids who want to get closer to the animals can brush the West African pygmy and Nigerian Dwarf goats in the Animal Care area.

 Range of the Jaguar is a South American exhibit with the Palm Plaza restaurant and Village Sweet Shop.

 Check out the winding halls of the captivating Lost Temple and see bushmaster snakes, poison dart frogs, anacondas, vampire bats, Utila spiny-tailed iguanas, etc.